hbctraining/variant_analysis/schedule/README.md

   3. [Sequence Read Alignment](../lessons/sequence_alignment_theory.md)
       <details>
        <summary><i>Click here for a preview of this lesson</i></summary>
-         Once we have completed our QC on sequence reads we will be aligning the reads to a reference sequence.
+         <br>Once we have completed our QC on sequence reads we will be aligning the reads to a reference sequence.
 This alignment step places each read in genomic space and creates the bedrock for calling variants.
          <br><br>This lesson will cover:<br>
              <ul><li>Enumerate difficulties with alignment</li>
              <li>Create an <code>sbatch</code> script to align reads</li></ul>